bytecodealliance/wasm-tools/crates/wit-dylib/README.md

 world][world] which interacts and is implemented with a C header file [`wit_dylib.h`].
 Crucially this translates any possible WIT interface through a single [`wit_dylib.h`] interface.
-This enables creating a component that is suitable for implementing and using an WIT interface.
+This enables creating a component that is suitable for implementing and using a WIT interface.

 The primary use case in mind for this crate is turning interpreted languages into a WebAssembly component.
 This crate enables decoupling the interpreter and